 K Spa: Affordable Facials in Seoul

 Some of my earliest childhood memories involve watching my mom carefully cleanse, tone and moisturize her skin before going to sleep.
-She instilled in me from a very young age, the importance of proper skincare to prevent early aging and skin problems later in life.
+She instilled in me from a very young age, the importance of a proper skincare regimen to prevent early aging and problems later in life.

 It’s something that’s stuck with me.

 I can’t remember the last time I went to bed without at least washing my face, putting on toner and moisturizing.
 It’s not an exaggeration to say it’s probably never happened.
 Has it contributed to me looking younger than my 44 years?
 Who can say for certain, but it’s something I make sure I do each and every night, no matter what.

 When I moved to Korea many, many years later, I discovered that the country’s obsession with beauty was next-level, and that my mom was actually somewhat of a cultural outsider in this regard.
 She hardly wears make-up and is as UNobsessed with physical appearance as could possibly be.